meltyourface/blank/posts/Anti-witchcraft-spells/Moonlit-Sanctuary-Protection-Ritual/index.md

 ## Aegis of the Moonlit Sanctuary

-Mystic symbols of safeguard: Triquetra, Pentacle, Eye of Horus, and the Helm of Awe.
+**Mystic symbols of safeguard**: Triquetra, Pentacle, Eye of Horus, and the Helm of Awe.

 Embodied within this ancient rite, the Aegis of the Moonlit Sanctuary, An ode to mystic elements, intent on pure protection.